ESSENTIAL BAR SKILLS: OPENING PROCEDURES

 Before every shift

 Before a shift begins, it is important to check your venue is ready for action.
 Always start your shift by checking that your bar area is tidy and safe.
-For a profitable, hassle free shift, make sure everything you need to deliver the best possible service is ready to go – no one likes delays.
+For a profitable, hassle free shift, make sure everything you need to deliver the best possible service is ready to go using your opening checklist– no one likes delays.
 When customers know that they’ll get fast, friendly service and delicious, quality drinks at your bar, that’s where they’ll want to be.
-Put these simple guidelines into practice and you’ll always be ready to serve.
+Put these simple guidelines into practice and use this opening checklist, that way you’ll always be ready to serve.

 - Tills – Check all the tills are in good working order and fully stocked with an adequate amount of change.
 Make sure any spare till rolls, pens and staplers are close by in case they are needed at any point.